Last updated on : 11 Nov, 2025

 Including drumsticks in meals or consuming them as capsules or moringa tea can be a natural way to enhance your diet.
 Consuming them in moderation as part of a balanced lifestyle allows you to enjoy their nutritional and medicinal benefits safely.

 The drumstick tree is often referred to as a “magical tree” due to its numerous health benefits, including boosting the immune system, protecting against oxidative stress, strengthening bones, and promoting heart health.
-They are also good for the skin and hair.
-Drumstick is a superfood because it is full of essential nutrients and has anti-inflammatory and antioxidant properties.
+Drumstick is widely considered a superfood because it is full of essential nutrients and has anti-inflammatory and antioxidant properties [2].

 Yes, drumsticks are beneficial for hair health.
-They are rich in vitamins and minerals that nourish the scalp, promote hair growth, and prevent dryness.
-Regular use can make hair appear shinier and help protect it from damage caused by heat, dust, and pollution.
+They are rich in vitamins and minerals that nourish the scalp, promote hair growth, and prevent dryness [2].

 No, drumsticks generally do not increase blood pressure.
-Drumstick vegetable benefits include lowering blood pressure due to its natural compounds that promote vasodilation and relaxation of blood vessels.
+Drumstick vegetable benefits include potentially lowering blood pressure due to its natural compounds that promote vasodilation and relaxation of blood vessels [2].

-Yes, drumstick leaves, also known as sahjan leaves, offer several benefits, including increasing haemoglobin levels due to their high iron content and the presence of other nutrients that support blood health, such as vitamin C, which enhances iron absorption.
-A recent study found that daily supplementation with moringa leaf powder improved haemoglobin levels in anaemic adolescent girls over a 3-month period.
+Yes, drumstick leaves (sahjan leaves) can increase haemoglobin levels due to their high iron content and the presence of vitamin C, which enhances iron absorption.
+A recent study found that daily supplementation with moringa leaf powder improved haemoglobin levels in anaemic adolescent girls over a 3-month period [10].

 Disclaimer